philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 # Rasterizing-HYSPLIT

-This workflow is used for manipulating climate data and creating atmospheric indices from HYSPLIT trajectories.
+The Hybrid Single-Particle Lagrangian Integrated Trajectory (HYSPLIT) model (Stein et al., 2015) is a used for relating air mass trajectories with the stable isotopic compositions of precipitation (δ^2^H and δ^18^O) .
+This workflow manipulates climate data and creates rasterized atmospheric indices from HYSPLIT trajectories.
+The script begins with selecting a study domain around Medford, OR and works through a methodology for running HYSPLIT, summarizing trajectory data into indices, and finally creating rasters.
+The rasters estimate the air mass conditions impacting the selected study area.

+1. Install and load necessary software
+2. Run HYSPLIT and obtain trajectory files
+3. Process trajectory files and create rasters from HYSPLIT indices
+4. Conclusion

+### 1. Install and load software

 Software requirements:\
 R-Studio 2023.12.0.369:
 <https://posit.co/products/open-source/rstudio/>\
 R version 4.3.2 (2023-10-31 ucrt): <https://cran.rstudio.com/>

-#### Installing and loading packages

 ```{r packages}